Romney's Successor Will Be Conservative

 Mitt Romney's announcement Wednesday that he will not seek reelection to the Senate was not so surprising.
 Although the Utah Republican and 2012 Republican presidential nominee had been raising money, sources close to Romney had long told Newsmax that privately he anticipated a difficult renomination battle in both the state convention next year and the subsequent primary.

-Now, it is a foregone conclusion that his successor in the Senate will be a conservative Republican who, unlike Romney, is a fan of Donald Trump.
+Now, it is a foregone conclusion that his successor in the Senate will be a conservative Republican who, unlike Romney, is a fan of former President Donald Trump.

-State Senate Majority Leader and stalwart conservative Brent Wilson has so far raised $5 million, while Riverton Mayor Trent Staggs has the endorsement of radio superstars Mark Levin and Charlie Kirk.
+Utah State Senate Majority Leader and stalwart conservative Brad Wilson has so far raised $5 million, while Riverton Mayor Trent Staggs has the endorsement of radio superstars Mark Levin and Charlie Kirk.
 Both Wilson and Staggs are Trump enthusiasts.

 According to one veteran GOP operative in the Beehive State, "As the first Mormon nominated for president by a major party, Mitt used to be considered our 13th Apostle [a reference to the 12 Apostles who make up the governing board of the Mormon Church], but then he voted to impeach Trump.
 And Utah Republicans love Trump."